 What Teams Can I Bet on in New Mexico?

 New Mexico hasn't authorized any sports gambling operations at the legislative level as of yet so no state regulations on which kinds of sports wagers are prohibited or authorized have been made.
-There are currently no restrictions placed by the Santa Ana Star Casino regarding in-state teams whether professional or collegiate - this may change with introduced and enacted state legislation.
+There are currently no restrictions placed by the Santa Ana Star Casino or the Buffalo Thunder Casino regarding in-state teams whether professional or collegiate - this may change with introduced and enacted state legislation.
 In addition, offshore sportsbooks do not place any restrictions on the types of teams NM players can bet on.

 Are There Any Local Sportsbooks in New Mexico?

-Technically yes and no. While the state does not offer any licensed sportsbooks, one tribal-owned venue by the Pueblo of Santa Ana is permitted by a legal loophole in their state-gaming compact to offer sports betting services.
-This is the only casino in NM which has acted on this tribal loophole to offer these sports wagering services.
+Technically yes and no. While the state does not offer any licensed sportsbooks, one tribal-owned venue by the Pueblo of Santa Ana and the Buffalo Thunder Casino are permitted by a legal loophole in their state-gaming compact to offer sports betting services.
+These are the only two casinos in NM which has acted on this tribal loophole to offer these sports wagering services.

 What is the Legal Minimum Sports Betting Age in New Mexico?